 Generally, insurance companies do not want to have to pay out a large sum of money if they are not obligated to do so.
 If the responsible party’s insurance does offer some sort of settlement, then it would be best to have a car accident lawyer look over the details to make sure it is the best offer.
 An experienced attorney may advise further negotiations or filing a personal injury lawsuit to recover car accident damages.

-In a lawsuit, a car accident lawyer will help you prove that the accident was the cause of your injuries.
+In a lawsuit, an Arizona car accident lawyer will help you prove that the accident was the cause of your injuries.
 In order to recover compensation, your attorney will prove that the other party was negligent.
 To this end, your representation will present evidence showing that a duty of care was owed and broken by the responsible party.

 Evidence that may help prove your claim and entitlement to compensation includes: